 Theft Charges come in many forms (i.e., Petty, Grand, Auto, Embezzlement).
 Just as in other cases, it can be confusing to understand these charges against you as well as the criminal process itself.
-An experienced lawyer can be of assistance to you in this regard.
+Experienced theft crime lawyers can be of assistance to you in this regard.
 In a free and confidential initial consultation, Santa Barbara Attorney William C. Makler can discuss with you the Theft charges facing you, a friend, or family member.
 If he takes your case, he will use his 20 years of criminal justice experience to get you the best possible outcome.

 Contact theft crimes attorney William C. Makler for more information and a free consultation.
 All communications are strictly confidential.

 Petty Theft is the unlawful taking of someone else’s property with the intent to deprive the owner of the property permanently.
 Petty theft is usually charged as a misdemeanor if it is a first offense, and the value of the property stolen is valued between $0 and $950.
 Petty theft can be punishable by a fine of up to $1,000 or by imprisonment in County jail for up to 6 months, or both.
 Petty Theft can be charged as a felony on your fourth offense under Penal Code section 666.
 A fourth conviction of Petty Theft can carry a maximum sentence of 3 years of incarceration.
 If the item taken is valued at less than $50, an infraction in place of a misdemeanor is often offered.